mmasata/miniweb/docs/readme_en.md

        }
        res.status(Status.OK).type("application/json").entity(dict).build()
 ```

-You can also access the stop() method via Response object, which stops the entire miniweb.
-You can pass a parameter with milliseconds for set stop delay.
-More in the example [stop_server_example.py](../examples/stop_server_example.py)

 ### Static routers
 Static routers are used to manage the serving of static files on the server.
 More can be defined.
 They accept two mandatory parameters - **root**, **path** and one optional parameter- **controller**.
 The **root** parameter defines which folder on the device you are using is the default (for example, "/var/www").
 The parameter **path**, on the other hand, defines a kind of alias under which the given root path will be entered in the endpoint *(for example we have root "/var/www/subfolder/" and path "/file/", when we enter "/file/index.html", then the file "/var/www/subfolder/index.html")* is returned.